obonaventure/cnp3/book-2nd/principles/reliability.rst

 ..
 Reliable data transfer above a perfect physical service
 .. ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The datalink layer is designed send and receive frames on behalf of a user.
+The datalink layer is designed to send and receive frames on behalf of a user.
 We model these interactions by using the `DATA.req` and `DATA.ind` primitives.
 However, to simplify the presentation and to avoid confusion between a `DATA.req` primitive issued by the user of the datalink layer entity, and a `DATA.req` issued by the datalink layer entity itself, we will use the following terminology :

  - the interactions between the user and the datalink layer entity are represented by using the classical `DATA.req` and the `DATA.ind` primitives
  - the interactions between the datalink layer entity and the framing sublayer are represented by using `send` instead of `DATA.req` and `recvd` instead of `DATA.ind`